vincentchen566/tdsm_encoder/README.md

 If the problem was that the environment/machine specs you've asked for just don't exist, this is where you'll find the proof.

 ## Running on GPUs
 GPU resources are available through HTCondor.
-One can simply add the folowing line to the submission script:
+Currently, scrips in condor_scripts are setup to run on lxbatch GPUs, ensured by the folowing line to the submission script:
 ```
 request_GPUs = N
 ```
 You can request < 5 slots on a GPU core (not sure it's possible to request multiple different machines?).
 Pytorch has built in methods for parrellising processes.
 DataParrallel is a single process multi-thread parrallelism that requires minimal extra code.
 DistributedDataParrallel is a multi-process parrallelism that can work on different machines by grouping DDP instances together under a group ID.
 It is faster and scalable and incredibly useful if you have several GPU machines

 Careful when requesting several GPU.
 After considering machines only with more than one slot, that are accessible in the longer queues etc you may not have many options and might be waiting a while to get on a machine that can run your job.

-# Datasets
-Taking datasets from calochallenge atm.
-See calochallenge page for where to download datasets from.

-# Useful/interesting Pytorch Info
-## Modules
-Pytorch uses modules to represent neural networks.
-Pytorch provides a robust library of modules and makes it simple to define new ones.
-All NN modules should:
-- Inherit from the base module class nn.Module.
-- Define some 'state used in computation i.e. randomly-initialised weights and bias tensors.
-These are defined as nn.Parameter i.e. tensors to be considered a learnable module parameter and are registered and tracked.
-- Define some forward function e.g. in a 'Linear' module, an affine transformation like w(x)+b is performed.
-This will matrix-multiply the input with the weights and add the bias tensor to create some output tensor.

 # Understanding score-matching
 If we take for starters, the simplified time-independent case with no noise perturbation, what we do is take all the input images, pass them through a neural network which gives us an estimate of the scores for each pixel in the image.
 This will be a tensor of scores for for each pixel for all images (same input and output dimensions).
 Predicting the scores rather than the the probability density avoids having to calculate the intractable normalisation constant.